History of the England national football team: McClaren, 2006–07: Qualifying failure

-Capello is appointed
+Capello, 2007–12

 On 14 December 2007, Fabio Capello, the former manager of Milan, Real Madrid, Roma and Juventus, was named as the new manager of England.
-He omitted Beckham for his first match, a 2–1 win in a friendly against Switzerland.
-England won all of their first eight matches in their 2010 World Cup qualifying group, to qualify with two games to spare for the first time.
-Their impressive results included two resounding victories over Croatia: 4–1 in Zagreb, when Theo Walcott scored a hat-trick, and 5–1 at Wembley which guaranteed qualification for the 2010 FIFA World Cup.
+England won all of their first eight matches in their 2010 World Cup qualifying group, including a 5–1 victory against Croatia to qualify with two games to spare.

-2010s

-Capello: Another World Cup failure

-England headed to the 2010 FIFA World Cup in South Africa as favourites to progress through Group C, which included the United States, Algeria and Slovenia.
+England headed to the 2010 World Cup in South Africa seeded in Group C, which included the United States, Algeria and Slovenia.
 The opening match against the United States started well with Gerrard scoring after just four minutes, but Clint Dempsey equalised with a speculative shot that was mishandled by Rob Green; the game ended 1–1.
 England's second match against Algeria ended in a goalless draw, leading to the English press questioning Capello's tactics, as well as the team's spirit and ability to handle the pressure.

 In the final match of the group stage, England rallied with a 1–0 victory against Slovenia thanks to a goal from Jermain Defoe.
-However, the United States's last-minute winner against Algeria, meant that England finished as runners-up in the group, leaving them to face the Group D winners Germany in the second round.
-In the round of 16, Germany took an early 2–0 lead thanks to goals by Miroslav Klose and Lukas Podolski.
-A goal for Matthew Upson halved the deficit for England.
-53 seconds later, Frank Lampard hit a strike that crossed the line.
-However, the linesmen ruled that it hadn't.
-After the match, FIFA President Sepp Blatter apologised for the incident.
-As England searched for an equaliser, Germany scored an additional two goals on the counter attack to seal a 4–1 win.
+The United States' last-minute winner against Algeria meant that England finished as runners-up in the group, leaving them to face the Group D winners Germany in the second round.
+Germany took an early 2–0 lead thanks to goals by Miroslav Klose and Lukas Podolski.
+A goal for Matthew Upson halved the deficit for England, and 53 seconds later, Frank Lampard hit a strike that bounced down off the crossbar and appeared to cross the line, but no goal was awarded.
+After the match, the FIFA President Sepp Blatter apologised for the incident.
+As England searched for an equaliser, Germany scored an additional two goals on the counter attack in the second half to seal a 4–1 win.